Inspro-io/diligent-cedar-46432/src/pages/index.md

   - type: hero_section
     title: "POWERFUL & EFFORTLESS INSTAGRAM GROWTH \U0001F680"
     subtitle: >-
-      KENJI is an Instagram bot powered by A.I. that helps you get more Instagram followers, likes, and engagement.
-Get started in seconds!
+      Inspro is an Advanced Instagram bot that helps you get more Instagram followers, likes, and engagement.
+Get started in minutes!
     actions:
       - label: Try for free
         url: /pricing